fredzzhang/upt/README.md

     ```

 ## Inference
 We have implemented inference utilities with different visualisation options.
 Provided you have downloaded the model weights to `checkpoints/`, run the following command to visualise detected instances together with the attention maps from the cooperative and competitive layers.
+Use the flag `--index` to select images, and `--box-score-thresh` to modify the filtering threshold on object boxes.
 ```bash
 python inference.py --resume checkpoints/upt-r50-hicodet.pt --index 8789
 ```